 Free initial gambling addiction assessment

-We understand embarking upon gambling therapy can be an emotionally turbulent time for you.
-With this in mind, the Priory offers a free initial assessment with an experienced therapist at all of our addiction treatment locations to help you discuss your needs in confidence.
+We understand that embarking upon gambling therapy can be an emotionally turbulent time for you.
+With this in mind, Priory offers a free initial assessment with an experienced therapist at all of our addiction treatment hospitals to help you to discuss your needs in confidence.

 A gambling addiction can make you feel as though you are losing control.
 The main approach to gambling therapy is to use psychological support.
 Cognitive behavioural therapy (CBT) has been shown to be effective and can help people to understand what triggers your gambling and the ways in which you may change your behaviour.
 Medical treatments can also play an important part in relieving underlying stress or depression.